Does ADHD Get Worse with Age?

 And when ADHD gets worse, life can get much more difficult.

-By looking deeper at Attention Deficit and age I realize that no, ADHD does not HAVE TO get worse with age.
+By looking deeper at ADHD and age, I realize that no, ADHD does not HAVE TO get worse with age.
 For people who have worked to manage their ADHD and have learned how to deal with it, ADHD can actually get easier.

 Why?
 It’s simple.